 "Art is smart, sharp and wonderfully funny.
 It's genuinely touching too, and offers heartening proof that the West End hasn't quite become a no-go area for intelligent plays.
 Reza has hit on a brilliantly simple comic idea and exploits it fully.
 You might accuse this of being a one-joke play but the joke is so good it easily survives the 90-minute running time...
 Although the play raises questions about the value of modern art, and the white painting provides the butt for an endless stream of enjoyably philistine jokes, this is actually a comedy about friendship, the painting a catalyst in an almost scientific experiment in human relationships....
 But, although Art may not quite be great art, there's no doubt that it is cracking entertainment."
 The Daily Telegraph

 "Art is Euro-play, the toast of Paris, where it began, and running in many German and Italian theatres...
 Even in Christopher Hampton's lively translation it remains very French in its willingness to think about thinking and worry about the gap between what has been said and what is meant...
-Like the painting, Rexa's satirical fable encourages reactions without nailing its own colours to the mast.
+Like the painting, Reza's satirical fable encourages reactions without nailing its own colours to the mast.
 Overt themes include hetrosexual affection and the paradox that many long-time friends not only have little in common, but quite dislike each other...
 Matthew Warchus's direction points up every switch of mood and pace, Mark Thompson's luxury-minimalist set and Hugh Vanstone's lighting at once complement and comment on the piece."
 The Daily Mail

 "At last that rare thing, a true adult comedy, with more than mere laughter on its mind, blooms in the West End wasteland.
 At first, Yasmina Reza's Art, which triumphed in Paris and Berlin, looks eager to make traditional fun of a man so keen to proclaim his love of daring abstract art that he buys a blank, white canvas for a fortune...
 But Miss Reza's interest lies not in the picture, but the dangerous antagonisms it sparks.
 Art is a French female's deliciously sharp imagining of how middle-class men relate to each other - or rather how they spectacularly fail to.
 This is no low shot aimed below the waist.
 Miss Reza views the male of the species more in amused resignation than feminist anger...
 An appealing comedy, whose surface charms conceal a dark and interesting interior."
 The London Evening Standard

 "How pleasing it is to welcome a play about ideas into the West End.
-For Yasmina Reza's Art not only brings to the stage a topical debate, it amakes it invigorating, touching and finally disturbing.
+For Yasmina Reza's Art not only brings to the stage a topical debate, it makes it invigorating, touching and finally disturbing.
 This dark comedy, translated from the French by Christopher Hampton in sparkling form, explores its themes through a rift between friends...
 Like the painting, the play is deceptive.
 Starting out as a comedy, raising easy laughs at the expense of abstract art, it gradually becomes darker and darker...
 Stealthily Reza shifts the ground until she is exploring the price, not of paintings, but of companionship, and the value of telling the truth" The Financial Times

-Art in London at the Wyndham's Theatre previewed from 4 October 1996, opened on 15 October 1996 and closed on 13 October 2001, transferred to the Trafalgar Studios (Whitehall Theatre) on 15 October 2001 and closed on 4 January 2003
+Art in London at the Wyndham's Theatre previewed from 4 October 1996, opened on 15 October 1996, and closed on 13 October 2001, transferred to the Whitehall Theatre on 15 October 2001, and closed on 4 January 2003